Information cascade: Empirical studies

 In addition to the examples above, Information Cascades have been shown to exist in several empirical studies.
 Perhaps the best example, given above, is.
 Participants stood in a line behind an urn which had balls of different colors.
-Sequentially, participants would pick a ball out of the urn, looks at it, and then places it back into the urn.
-The agent then voices their opinion of which color of balls (red or blue) there is a majority of in the urn for the rest of the participants to hear.
+Sequentially, participants would pick a ball out of the urn, look at it, and place it back into the urn.
+The agent then voices their opinion of which color of ball (red or blue) there is a majority of in the urn for the rest of the participants to hear.
 Participants get a monetary reward if they guess correctly, forcing the concept of rationality.